 These and other related files are also available from the Openwall file archive.
-The source code of phpass may be browsed via CVSweb.
+The source code of phpass can be browsed on GitHub or via CVSweb.

 Follow this link for information on verifying the signatures.

-We may help you integrate phpass into your applications, please check out our services.
+We can help you integrate phpass into your applications, please check out our services.

 A cut-down version of phpass (supporting the portable hashes only) has been integrated into phpBB3 (although they have changed the hash type identifier string from "$P$" to "$H$", the hashes are otherwise compatible with those of genuine phpass).

 A cut-down and reworked version of phpass (supporting the portable hashes only and requiring PHP 5+) has been integrated into development versions of Drupal leading to the Drupal 7 release, after a lengthy discussion and many proposed patches against various development versions of Drupal.
 There's a notion of upgraded hashes - these are phpass portable hashes of md5() hashes (which were used by older versions of Drupal), with the final hash encodings prefixed with a "U" (for "upgraded").
 A more recent lengthy discussion has resulted in Drupal 7 switching from MD5 to SHA-512 for the underlying cryptographic primitive in phpass' "portable" hashes (making them less portable) while preserving "read-only" support for the MD5-based portable hashes.
-There was no valid technical nor security reason for this change, so it was made purely for "political" reasons.
+This change was made primarily for "political" reasons.
 Drupal 7's SHA-512 based phpass-like hash encoding strings use "$S$" as the hash type identifier.

 There's also a module for Drupal 5 & 6 that makes the original phpass available with those versions of Drupal, including support for the more secure but not nearly as portable CRYPT_BLOWFISH and CRYPT_EXT_DES hashes.

 A revision of phpass modified to use SHA-1 in the portable hashes, with the "$Q$" prefix to distinguish those, has been integrated into Escher CMS 0.9.2.
-After Drupal, this is another example of a project breaking compatibility for no good reason.
+This is an example of a project breaking compatibility for no good reason.
 Please don't do things like that!

-phpass is a registered project with Freecode and Ohloh.
+phpass is a registered project with Open Hub.

 The development of phpass and efforts on getting it into Drupal are partially supported by CivicActions, a Drupal consulting company.